aws-samples/aws-genomics-workflows/docs/core-env/create-custom-ami.md

-Genomics is a data-heavy workload and requires some modification to the standard AWS Batch processing environment.
-In particular, we need to scale underlying instance storage that Tasks/Jobs run on top of to meet unpredictable runtime demands.
+# Creating a custom AMI

-# Custom AWS Batch compute resources for genomics
+Genomics is a data-heavy workload and requires some modification to the defaults used for batch job processing.
+In particular, we need to be able to scale the storage used by the instances Tasks/Jobs run on to meet unpredictable runtime demands.

-A default AWS Batch environment assumes that the storage available to the [Amazon ECS-Optimized AMI](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ecs-optimized_AMI.html) meets the needs of most customers.
-Any other needs, such as the large scratch storage requirements noted above, or devices like GPUs, can be handled by providing AWS Batch with a custom [Compute Resource AMI](https://docs.aws.amazon.com/batch/latest/userguide/compute_resource_AMIs.html).
+By default, AWS Batch relies upon the [Amazon ECS-Optimized AMI](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ecs-optimized_AMI.html) as the image used to for instances it launches to run jobs.
+What this image provides is sufficient in most cases.
+Specialized needs, such as the large storage requirements noted above, require a custom [Compute Resource AMI](https://docs.aws.amazon.com/batch/latest/userguide/compute_resource_AMIs.html).

-Genomics is a data-heavy workload and requires some modification to the standard AWS Batch processing environment.
-In particular, we need the underlying instance storage that tasks ([AWS Batch Jobs](https://docs.aws.amazon.com/batch/latest/userguide/jobs.html)) run on top of to meet unpredictable runtime demands.
+This section provides two methods for creating a customized AMI (based on the ECS-Optimized AMI) that adds an expandable working directory that the Jobs will use to write data.

-We have provided a script (see [the next section](#create-a-custom-ami)) that customizes the ECS-Optimized AMI to add a working directory that the Jobs will use to write data.
 That directory will be monitored by a process that inspects the free space available and adds more EBS volumes and expands the filesystem on the fly, like so:

 ![Autoscaling EBS storage](images/autoscale-ebs.gif)

 ## Create a custom AMI